It was a severe health problem when chemicals called ketones built up in the blood.

 Urine can be drained out of the bladder using a catheter.
 If you have a disease that caused your ketoacidosis, your doctor will prescribe treatment after diagnosis.
 For example, you may be given antibiotics for an infection.

 You will need to have more blood tests during treatment.
-This is so the doctor can observe the condition and change treatment as needed.
+The doctor can observe the condition and change treatment as needed.

 Complications of diabetic ketoacidosis

-Diabetic ketoacidosis is potentially very serious.
-High levels of ketones in the blood disrupt the normal function of many parts of the body.
+Diabetic ketoacidosis is potentially severe.
+High levels of ketones in the blood disrupt the normal function of many body parts.

 If left untreated, diabetic ketoacidosis can cause life-threatening complications, such as:

-Swelling of the brain is a very serious complication of diabetic ketoacidosis.
+Swelling of the brain is a severe complication of diabetic ketoacidosis.
 It occurs when excess water accumulates within the brain.